trucviennguyen/trucviennguyen.github.io/_posts/2016-07-21-vien-nguyen-ML-notes.md

 ---
 layout: post
-title: "Vien Nguyen, ML/NLP practitioner, Launches Site"
+title: "Vien Nguyen, ML/NLP practitioner, ML notes"
 date: 2016-07-21
 ---

 Recently I started to explore the great potential of Deep Learning.
-Thanks to the excellent [tutorial] (http://neuralnetworksanddeeplearning.com/) and I can use deep features to classify images in [Caltech101] (http://www.vision.caltech.edu/Image_Datasets/Caltech101/).
+Thanks to the excellent [tutorial](http://neuralnetworksanddeeplearning.com/) and I can use deep features to classify images in [Caltech101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).
 It actually is a lot easier than I thought it was going to be.
-Finally I could train deep convolutional network to answer questions related to images in the [VQA] (https://github.com/trucviennguyen/VQA) problem.
+Finally I could train deep convolutional network to answer questions related to images in the [VQA](https://github.com/trucviennguyen/VQA) problem.
 <div>
 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){